These are the Sales Manager responsibilities you need to master.

 If you merely sit there and nod, your employees aren’t going to gain much from your meeting, in fact, they probably will assume you aren’t even listening.
 Don’t be afraid to give feedback.

-One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by.One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass… Click To Tweet
+One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by.One of your jobs is to be a coach and a mentor, never let an opportunity to inspire and educate pass you by Click To Tweet

 Once you have received this great feedback from your employees, make sure you follow-up with them.
 If they specifically mentioned a concern or other issue, look into it and then let them know what you are doing to fix it.